svgoudar/Interview_prep/persistent_wells_fargo.md

 - Explain event loop with example
 - explain await and asyncio with exam[le and details
 - How to make api secure endpoint for production grade api microservice
+- Difference between Eazy loading and eager loading
+- How to make API endpoints secure
+- Write a quey for form many to many between tables using sqlalchemy/ORM